Policy Breakdown

 Severity: MEDIUM · Official source

-Etsy adjusted the Star Seller requirements in 2026:
+Here are the core Star Seller requirements as they stand in 2026:

 5. Offsite Ads Policy Updates